-How to tell the difference between teen angst and more serious conditions.
+How to tell the difference between normal adolescence and more serious conditions.

 Some kids pass through adolescence swiftly, with little turmoil.
 For others, puberty detonates like a time bomb; once it goes off, nothing is the same.